chris-kobrzak/mac-boot-chime-muter/README.md

 The simple scripts provided here have been written in JavaScript for Automation (JXA).
-Yes, the same effect could have been achieved with AppleScript in a more concise way but...
-JavaScript is awesome and it has been great fun to knock it all together using this language.
+Yes, the same effect could have been achieved with AppleScript in a more concise way but... hey, JavaScript is awesome and it has been great fun to knock it all together using this language!

 Another alternative that can be found on-line is the firmware manipulation command line tool called `nvram`.
 I am yet to get it to work successfully so for